thevishwass/ResumeAnalyzer/README.md

 # Don't forget to make .env file, without this it wont work
 # Set .env like this only: GEMINIAPIKEY = Abcdefghijkl1234567890_
+# Users email address and phone number in resume are never sent outside; they are securely masked before processing.

 # For API Key, go to https://aistudio.google.com/apikey